Filter by Category

-Learning will be enhanced if you are able to bring your computer with Lightroom Classic installed.
+Basic familiarity with Lightroom Classic is a prerequisite.
+Learning will be greatly enhanced if you are able to bring your computer with Lightroom Classic installed.
 There will be plenty of time for your questions.
-I’ll provide sample images to work on.
+I’ll supply all students with a handout and a jump drive with images to work on.

 About the instructor: Les is a local artist/photographer who focuses on the beauty of the natural world.
 Les says, “The night sky never ceases to amaze me.
 We are very lucky to live with some of the darkest night skies around!”
 Les spent his working life photographing portraits of people.
 Once retired, Les turned his lenses and attention toward nature, wildlife and landscapes, with particular attention to the night sky.
 Les moved from the Twin Cities to Ely when he retired.

 Les has many years of experience teaching beginning adult photographers including a two-day session at the International Wolf Center.
 He also presented an “Editing Your Aurora Images” session at the Aurora Summit 2017 in Two Harbors, MN.
 He knows how to simplify explanations using real world examples so that all learners understand the content.

 2:00 PM- 4:00 PM

 Tuition: $20 Materials $30

 Did you know, growing on our birch trees is one of the most powerfully medicinal mushrooms in the world?
 Chaga has been highly studied and has been known to kill cancer cells, shrink tumors, and increase the body's ability to respond and adapt to stress, among it's multitude of other benefits.
 In this class, we will learn how to identify, harvest, and utilize this medicinal powerhouse for both internal and external use.
 We will make some chaga preparations in class, and students will each go home with their own informational chaga handbook, including a recipe booklet with numerous chaga remedies and creative ways to use Minnesota's most treasured fungi.